 Step 1: New patient deposit and pre-exam assessment

 Our health coach, Morgan Molidor, will do a pre-exam assessment to get to know you and clarify any questions you may have.

 Step 2: Initial exam and follow-up session

-During your initial exam, our team of functional medicine practitioners — Dr. Michael Ruscio, Dr. Robert Abbott, and Dr. Joe Mather — will review your medical history, diet, and lifestyle factors to understand your symptoms.
+During your initial exam, our team of functional medicine practitioners — Dr. Michael Ruscio, DC, Dr. Robert Abbott, and Dr. Joe Mather — will review your medical history, diet, and lifestyle factors to understand your symptoms.
 If you’re new to functional medicine consulting, here’s some advice on how to make your clinic visits more efficient and effective.

 In your initial follow-up session, your functional medicine doctor will explain the possible root causes of your health problems and recommend lab tests if needed.
 They will also create an initial treatment program consisting of a therapeutic diet and lifestyle plan personalized to your health care needs.

 Step 3: Ongoing follow-up visits

 During the treatment duration, follow-up visits are usually once a month so that your functional medicine doctor can monitor your progress.
 Depending on your response and lab test results (if applicable), your doctor may adjust your treatment plan to improve your health as soon as possible.